Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 www.flickr.com/photos/ultrakml/8032489031/

 Brouillade - Brouillade is a light version of scrambled eggs that originated in Provence, France.
-The eggs whites are beaten separately and only then mixed with the yolks; that provides a light and delicate form of scrambled eggs.
+The egg whites are beaten separately and only then mixed with the yolks; that provides a light and delicate form of scrambled eggs.

 Eggs Brouillard served with morel and black trumpet mushrooms - La brouillade d’œufs aux morilles et trompettes de la mort.